SEARCH

 Read full disclosure statement here.

-Hose guards prevent garden water hoses and electrical cords from crushing your flowers and plants in the garden.
-Made from thrift shop drawer pulls, these ones are frugal and easy to make.
-I’ll walk you through the steps for making a bunch for your garden.
-Your plants will thank you.
+Hose guards stop water hoses from crushing your garden plants.
+Using thrifted drawer pulls, these are budget-friendly and easy to make.
+I’ll show you how to craft a bunch.
+Your plants will thank you!

 For more creative projects, see DIY garden art projects including garden art balls, a chandelier, and other thrifty creations.